"One of the 25 Coolest Film Festivals in the World!" Moviemaker Magazine, Sept 2016 and July 2019.

 9. All entries must be either in English or subtitled in English.
 Non-English entries submitted without subtitles are not eligible.

-11. Any film submitted through FilmFreeway or receive a fee waiver will not be allowed a screening or rental fee.
-NO EXCEPTIONS!
+11. Any film submitted through FilmFreeway or that receives a fee waiver will not be allowed to request a guaranteed screening or rental fee.